litomito/devops24/examinations/04/README.md

 Why did we change the order of the tasks in the `04-uninstall-webserver.yml` playbook?

+Example `04-uninstall-webserver.yml` (note the order):

+    ---
+    - name: Uninstall webserver
+      hosts: web
+      become: true
+      tasks:
+        - name: Stop and disable nginx ansible.builtin.service:
+            name: nginx
+            state: stopped
+            enabled: false

+        - name: Ensure nginx is absent ansible.builtin.package:
+            name: nginx
+            state: absent

+**Why this order?**
+Stopping/disabling first ensures the service isn’t left running and prevents failures when trying to disable a unit that gets removed with the package.
+Then removing the package cleans it up safely.

 # BONUS QUESTION

 Consider the output from the tasks above, and what we were actually doing on the machine.

 What is a good naming convention for tasks?
 (What SHOULD we write in the `name:` field`?)

+Use clear, imperative, desired-state names that say what the task ensures, not how it does it.
+Include the resource and state, e.g.:

+- “Install nginx”

+- “Enable and start nginx (systemd)”

+- “Stop and disable nginx”

+- “Remove nginx package”